otrv4/otrv4/otrv4.md

 ## Security Properties

-In an OTR conversation, both sides can verify the identity of the other participant but cannot transfer this knowledge to a third party.
+In an OTRv4 conversation, both sides can verify the identity of the other participant but cannot transfer this knowledge to a third party.

-Once an OTR channel has been created, all messages transmitted through this channel are confidential and integrity protected.
+Once an OTRv4 channel has been created, all messages transmitted through this channel are confidential and integrity protected.

 Both parties can deny that they have participated in a conversation.
 They can